-▶ A 2018 report to GSA suggested that adding energy use intensity, peak demand, load factor, and energy costs as metrics could raise awareness of strategies that include other resources besides energy efficiency to increase emissions and cost savings.
+A 2018 report to GSA's Building-Grid Integration Task Group recommended modifying federal energy goals to include targets based on energy use intensity, peak demand, load factor, and energy costs metrics.
+The purpose of the recommendation is to raise awareness of strategies that include other resources besides energy efficiency to increase emissions and cost savings.